trilbymedia/grav-plugin-git-sync/README.md

 # Requirements

 In order for the plugin to work, the server needs to run `git` 1.7.1 and above.
+The PHP exec() function also has to be enabled.

 # Sponsored by